Greenwood Academies Trust

 The academy-based selection process includes a formal interview, a short observed teaching session with a small group of pupils, a handwritten Literacy test, the opportunity to talk to staff and pupils, and a group task with other candidates.

 Our accredited providers will be involved throughout and will have an equal say in the selection.
 It is a rigorous and thorough process, designed to get the best match of applicant to the places available.

 A contrasting placement at a different school will take place during the Spring term.

 Course fees will be covered by the academy to include QTS and PGCE.

-You will be paid a salary equivalent to Unqualified Teacher payscale point 1, pro-rata from 1 September 2020 to the end of your training.
+You will be paid a salary equivalent to Unqualified Teacher payscale point 1, from 1 September 2020 to 31 August 2021.

 You must be able to provide evidence of your Right to Work in the UK (eg passport) to be eligible to apply for this training place.